emibloque/emibloque/_posts/2020-04-10-the-main-threat-of-a-single-thread.md

 ## Final thoughts

-Usually, in the majority of programs that we write, it's hard to reach a situation where we accidentally block the main thread with a CPU intensive task.
+Usually, in the majority of programs that we write, it's hard to reach a situation where we accidentally block the main thread with a CPU-intensive task.

 However, I hope this article helps you in the future finding possible bottlenecks or slowdowns in your web server or frontend application.